-John is a graduate student in International Affairs at The George Washington University and serves as the Director of Public Relations for Matters of State.
-Originally from Central Texas, John earned a B.A. in linguistics from the University of Texas at Austin.
-He lived in South Korea for nearly three years, teaching English on Jeju Island before studying Korean in Seoul.
-John’s academic and professional interests are international security and East Asian affairs.
+I received my MA in international affairs from The George Washington University’s Elliott School.
+I serve as Matters of State’s Director of Outreach and also contribute regularly on episodes.
+Originally from Central Texas, I earned a BA in linguistics from the University of Texas at Austin.
+I lived in South Korea for nearly three years, teaching English on Jeju Island before studying Korean in Seoul.
+My academic and professional interests are international security and East Asian affairs.

-Bobby is a second-year MA candidate in the Security Policy Studies program at the George Washington University’s Elliott School.
-He serves as the Show Notes Writer for Matters of State.
-Prior to attending GW, Bobby worked as a legal assistant for the government contracts practice of a DC law firm.
-He earned his BA in Political Science and Economics from the University of Notre Dame.
-His academic and professional interests are cyber security and energy security policy.
+I received my MA from the George Washington University’s Elliott School, where I studied Security Policy with a dual focus on cybersecurity and energy security.
+I am a regular contributor on episodes and also write show notes for the podcast.
+Prior to attending GW, I worked as a legal assistant for the government contracts practice of a DC law firm.
+I earned my BA in Political Science and Economics from the University of Notre Dame.

 I also received my MA in international affairs from GW’s Elliott School.
 I focus on nuclear policy and international security studies.
 Before enrolling in the MA program, I also worked on Capitol Hill and for the American Israel Public Affairs Committee in Washington, DC.
 I am a contributing writer to the International Affairs Review.
 I received my BA in History and Political Science from St. Thomas University in Miami, Florida.

 I received an MA in Global Communication from the Elliott School of International Affairs at the George Washington University.
 Currently, I work in communication and new business development at an international development consulting firm.
 My specific areas of interest include gender and social inclusion, indigenous populations, and communication for development, with a regional focus on Latin America and the Caribbean.